 Privileged Access Management (PAM)

-Privileged Access Management, or PAM, refers to processes, technologies, or security measures taken to limit system or information access on a need-to-know or need-to-use basis.
+Privileged Access Management refers to processes, technologies, or security measures taken to limit system or information access on a need-to-know or need-to-use basis.

-In an environment with carefully implemented privileged access management, for example, simply logging into a desktop session does not enable access to critical features and workflows.
+In an environment with careful privileged access management, for example, simply logging into a desktop session does not enable access to critical features and workflows.

 Instead, users must further authenticate each time they wish to use a critical feature or start a critical workflow from their desktop computing session, even when they were required to authenticate at login.